josephsachdeva/H1-B-Visa-Analysis-Py/README.md

-#You can get the dataset from kaggle.com
+#You can get the training dataset from kaggle.com

                                          CHAPTER-1 INTRODUCTION